Xanax Abuse and Addiction

 - Withdrawal symptoms when not taking Xanax or needing to continue taking Xanax to reduce or prevent withdrawal symptoms.

-Some of the potentially adverse symptoms associated with Xanax use may include:2,13
+Some potentially adverse Xanax addiction symptoms may include:1,4,5

 - Impaired attention.